Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m1.md

     - Libusb has been upgraded to 1.0.21.
   - The resource management daemon has been changed to make resources lighter for IoT devices.
   - API set have been added:
-    - Dlog C#- API set.
+    - Dlog C#- internal API set.
     - Getting physical memory size API.

 **Fixes**